• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

 • ashita – 明日 (あした) : a noun meaning ‘tomorrow’ in Japanese.
 This can also work as an adverb almost anywhere in a sentence.
-In the example, this works as an adverb to say “tomorrow”.
+In the example, this works as an adverb in the middle of the sentence to mean ‘tomorrow’ in Japanese.

 Below are the new words used in the example sentence.

 • ga – が : a case particle used to make the subject word or the object word in a sentence.
-In the example, this is used after “shigoto” to make the object in the sentence.
+In the example, the first ga is used after shigoto to make the object in the clause.

 Summary